EmixamPP/linux-enable-ir-emitter/.github/ISSUE_TEMPLATE/configuration-has-failed.md

 **Additional info**
  - Distro:
  - Version:
- - Version of linux-enable-ir-emitter:
+ - Version of linux-enable-ir-emitter: <!-- linux-enable-ir-emitter -V -->
- - How did you install linux-enable-ir-emitter: <!--- bash or AUR or COPR -->
+ - How did you install linux-enable-ir-emitter: <!-- bash or AUR or COPR -->